Eceptonsu/CPSC_583_Final_Project_KG/ogbl-biokg/Baseline/TripleRE/README.md

 # Knowledge Graph Embeddings: TripleRE

-TThe code is comes from an open source code repo at [https://github.com/yulong-CSAI/TripleRE-biokg](https://github.com/yulong-CSAI/TripleRE-biokg).
+The code is comes from an open source code repo at [https://github.com/yulong-CSAI/TripleRE-biokg](https://github.com/yulong-CSAI/TripleRE-biokg).

 Due to Python multithreading challenges, this codebase may encounter issues when run locally.
 To address this, we have developed a Google Colab notebook, `TripleRE.ipynb`, which enables execution on a cloud server.